jweissman/reflex/README.md

 # reflex

-🤖 GENERAL-PURPOSE programming language
+🤖 Explore a new GENERAL-PURPOSE language

 💎 Write code with CRYSTALLINE ELEGANCE

 🕵🏻‍ Employ reification and REFLECTION

-🎉 Syntax for XML LITERALS
+🎉 Use XML LITERALS

 🥂 Interoperate with JAVASCRIPT

-🥳 Enjoy METAPROGRAMMING!
+🥳 Enjoy METAPROGRAMMING

 # Synopsis